-Making sure your downtime away from work is downtime
+Making sure your down-time away from work is actually down time

 Getting an extra pair of hands to finish a big or tricky job (like doing a bond clean)

-There are many other reasons to hire a cleaner, but overall, hiring a house cleaner will help you get more done in less time.
-And looking at it that way will help you figure out what your house cleaner is worth paying.
+There are lots of other reasons to hire a cleaner, but overall, hiring a house cleaner will help you get more done in less time.
+And when you look at it that way, it’ll help you figure out what your house cleaner is worth paying.

 What are the standard inclusions for house cleaning?

-When you book a house cleaner, a standard clean will usually take around two hours (depending on the size of your home) and include the following services:
+When you book a cleaner for your house, a standard clean will usually take around 2 hours (depending on the size of your home) and include the following services: